Putin's foes search for leaders in online Russia vote

 Ilya Segalovich, a co-founder of Russia’s popular home-grown Internet search engine Yandex, helped design a web-based platform for the vote - becoming the highest profile Russian businessman to openly side with the opposition.

-Slick web clips have publicized the virtual contest and popular opposition-oriented cable-and-internet TV channel Dozhd has aired hours of vibrant debates among the candidates.
+Slick web clips have publicised the virtual contest and popular opposition-oriented cable-and-internet TV channel Dozhd has aired hours of vibrant debates among the candidates.

 In a video that launched the online campaign in August, protest leader and anti-graft blogger Alexei Navalny touted it as the solution to the “problem of the opposition’s legitimacy.”